jamesnswithers/octane-story-creator-action/README.md

           SHARED_SPACE: '${{ secrets.OCTANE_SHAREDSPACE }}'
           USER: '${{ secrets.OCTANE_USER }}'
           PASSWORD: '${{ secrets.OCTANE_PASSWORD }}'
-          APPLICATIONS: <CSV List of Application IDs> e.g. 11001,11012
 ```

 ## Use
-From a Pull Request you can us the `create` command to create User Stories, Defects and Quality Stories.
+From a Pull Request you can use the `create` command to create User Stories, Defects and Quality Stories.

 The `create` command structure is: